aclu-cash-bail-team/aclu-cash-bail/README.md

 ## Building and Deploying

 To deploy an example to our [GitHub pages site](https://aclu-cash-bail-team.github.io/aclu-cash-bail/), first run `npm run build`, which will build the necessary `dist` files.
-The run `npm run deploy` to push those files to the `gh-pages` branch, off of which the site is built.
+Push those changes to master.
+Then run `npm run deploy` to push those files to the `gh-pages` branch, off of which the site is built.

 ## Webflow Integration
 Though the visualization code is hosted here, it will actually be deployed on the ACLU site.